localstack/docs/content/en/user-guide/aws/rds/index.md

 LocalStack allows you to use the RDS APIs in your local environment to create and manage RDS clusters and instances for testing & integration purposes.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_rds/), which provides information on the extent of RDS's integration with LocalStack.

+{{< callout >}}
+We’ve introduced a new native RDS provider in LocalStack and made it the default.
+This replaces Moto-based CRUD operations with a more reliable setup.

+RDS state created in version 4.3 or earlier using Cloud Pods or standard persistence will not be compatible with the new provider introduced in version 4.4.
+Recreating the RDS state is recommended for compatibility.
+{{< /callout >}}

 ## Getting started

 This guide is designed for users new to RDS and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.